jennytran874-gif/jennytran874-gif/README.md

 ## 🧠 About Me

-If there’s one thing to know about me: I build data systems that turn noise into clarity—and I’ll outwork anyone to get there.
+If there’s one thing to know about me: I take messy, complex information, organize it, and translate it into something practical and valuable.

 ---